On the Benefit of Nonlinear Control for Robust Logarithmic Growth: Coin Flipping Games as a Demonstration Case: Introduction

-Perhaps, the most celebrated work along the lines above is the seminal paper by Kelly~\cite{Kelly_1956}; see also the early recognition of the power of the ELG approach in \cite{Breiman_1961}, \cite{Thorp_1961}, \cite{Thorp_1969} and~\cite{Cover_1984}.
-Over the decades to follow, we see a voluminous body of literature, comprised of hundreds of papers, dealing with extensions, generalizations, applications of Kelly's result in various directions, and, we also see many papers providing rationale for the use of the logarithmic growth criterion versus other performance metrics.
+Perhaps, the most celebrated work along the lines above is the seminal paper by Kelly~\cite{Kelly_1956}; see also the early recognition of the power of the ELG approach in~\cite{Breiman_1961,Thorp_1961,Thorp_1969,Cover_1984}.
+Over the decades to follow, we see a voluminous body of literature, comprised of hundreds of papers, dealing with applications, extensions, and generalizations of Kelly's result in various directions.
+We also see many papers providing rationale for the use of the logarithmic growth criterion versus other performance metrics.
 A selection of highlights from this work includes the detailed coverage of these topics in textbooks such as~\cite{Cover_Thomas_1991} and~\cite{Luenberger_1998} and the extensive collection of papers in~\cite{Maclean_et_al_2011}.
 It is also important to point out that this body of literature being cited includes major results on various properties of the ELG-maximizing controller over and above optimal logarithmic growth.
-That is, many authors provide results bearing on the ``asymptotic superiority'' of the ELG maximizer and other topics such as the relaxation the~i.i.d. assumption on the~$X_k$ are covered.
-In this regard, some good starting points for the uninitiated reader are~\cite{Hakansson_1971},\cite{Algoet_and_Cover_1988} and the more recent paper~\cite{Obrien_et_al_2021}.
-Finally, we draw attention to the 2019 doctoral dissertation of Hsieh~\cite{Hsieh_2019} which not only includes a comprehensive review of the earlier literature but also details and citations of his contributions and those of others over the preceding years.
+That is, many authors provide results bearing on the ``asymptotic superiority'' of the ELG maximizer and cover other topics such as the relaxation the~i.i.d. assumption on the~$X_k$.
+In this regard, some good starting points for the uninitiated reader are~\cite{Hakansson_1971,Algoet_and_Cover_1988,Obrien_et_al_2021}.
+Finally, we draw attention to the doctoral dissertation of Hsieh~\cite{Hsieh_2019} which includes not only a comprehensive review of the earlier literature but also details and citations of his contributions and those of others over the preceding years.